Jabelic-Works/SignedDistanceFunction.jl/README.md

 if u abandon the container and image when container is up.

-`$ docker-compose down --rmi all --volumes --remove-orphans`
+`$ docker-compose down --rmi local --volumes --remove-orphans`